otaviocaporal/college-project-professional-curriculum/README.md

 # college-project-professional-curriculum
 # Project developed in HTML and CSS as part of my college studies.
 # The main objective was to style it appropriately and include basic HTML semantics, as well as links to contacts.
+# Obs: The project was made only in PT-BR.

 # If you want to visualize it, just click in the link below to see on GitHub Pages
 # 👉 https://otaviocaporal.github.io/college-project-professional-curriculum/